-The earliest known Jewish source that mentions the shield (Star of David) dates to the twelfth century A.D.
+The earliest known Jewish source that mentions the shield dates to the twelfth century A.D.
 Although Jewish rabbinical writings do not discuss this symbol, the Old Testament does refer to shields as they relate to protection and salvation (see Psalm 3:3, 18:35).

-Somewhat related to the six-pointed star of David is the five-pointed pentagram known as Solomon's seal (see pictures below).
+Somewhat related to the six-pointed star shown above is the five-pointed pentagram known as Solomon's seal.
 In ancient magic papyri, the five-point pentagram is often placed on amulets where the various Hebrew names for God (Adonai, El Shaddai, etc.) are written on them in order to (it is believed) ward off diseases.
 Some Jewish groups reject the use of either star because of their association with magic.